acdh-oeaw/repo-php-util/docs/files/schema/dissemination/Service.php.txt

  * - cfg:fedoraTitleProp - a service name
  * - cfg:fedoraServiceLocProp - a service location containing parameter bindings
  *   (copy of the Fedora 3 wsdl:binding/wsdl:operation/http:operation/@location)
- * - cfg:fedoraServiceRetMimeProp - a MIME type provided by this service
+ * - cfg:fedoraServiceRetFormatProp - a MIME type provided by this service
  * - cfg:fedoraServiceSupportsProp - a class supported by this service
  *   (use ldp:Container to support all resources in the repository)
  * - cfg:ciriloIdProp - a Fedora 3 service ID used to match a resource in